VOLUME 10, ISSUE 29

 37 acres are own-rooted Pinot Noir heritage clone, oldest in the Santa Lucia Highlands.
 10 acres of Pinot Noir 115 and 77 and 13 acres of Chardonnay 96 and 76.

-Some of the Estate Pinot Noir and Chardonnay grapes are set aside for the McIntrye Vineyards label and some is sold to producers such as Morgan, De Tierra, Joullian and La Rochelle.
+Some of the Estate Pinot Noir and Chardonnay grapes are set aside for the McIntrye Vineyards label (about 15 acres) and the rest is sold to producers such as Morgan, De Tierra, Joullian and La Rochelle.
 The first vintage for McIntyre wines debuted with the 2005 vintage.

 Other vineyards sourced for the McIntyre Vineyards label include Mission Ranch Vineyard (Arroyo Seco) and Kimberly Vineyard (Arroyo Seco).